nsmith12345/Nates-Ultimate-Work-Scheduler/README.md

 Purpose:

+User's can add important events to this daily planner and therefore manage their time more efficiently.

 User Story:
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner